 Book a driving lesson with Book Learn Pass today and learn to drive with one of our fun, professional driving instructors in your local area.
 Our lessons are affordable, you will be taught how to drive in a relaxed environment and we have helped hundreds of learner drivers pass their driving test over the last few years.
 To get started fill in the contact form on this page and one of our friendly customer service agents will be in touch as soon as possible.

 You do not need to pass your driving theory test before booking a driving lesson.
 As long as you are over the age of 16 and posses a valid provisional driving license, you can legally learn to drive.
 You can be taught by either a qualified driving instructor, or a friend or family member over the age of 21, who has held their driving license for 3 or more years.
 In our experience, learner drivers who study for their theory test as they learn to drive, progress quicker than learner drivers who do not, as learning road signs and markings makes you a more aware and mindful driver.

 What Type of Driving Lessons Can You Choose?

 You can choose from a range of driving lessons we have on offer and we have lessons to suit all budgets, preferences and individual requirements.
-Whether you are student on a budget, or working professional with limited time, our driving lessons are built around you and your current lifestyle.
+Whether you are a student on a budget looking for cheap driving lessons or a working professional with limited time, our driving lessons are built around you and your current lifestyle.
 You can book any of the following lessons;